winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 128\.
 “There are another six things, which are six spheres of escape: [1] Suppose a monk says, ‘I’d cultivate kindness, but then I become angry.’
 The other monks say, ‘Don’t say that!
 Don’t misrepresent the Tathāgata.
 The Tathāgata doesn’t say, “I’d like to cultivate the liberation of kindness, but then notions of anger arise.”
 That’s impossible.
 The Buddha says, “Once anger is gone, then one becomes kind afterward.”’
 {:#p128}

 129\.
-“Suppose a monk says, [2] ‘I’d practice the liberation of compassion, but then I have hateful thoughts.’… [3] ‘practice the liberation of joy, but then I have sorrowful thoughts.’ … [4] ‘practice the liberation of equanimity, but then I have thoughts of like or dislike.’ … [5] ‘cultivate the practice of non-self, but then I have suspicious thoughts’ … [6] ‘cultivate the practice without conception, but then I have many distracting notions.’ *Those cases are likewise.*
+“Suppose a monk says, [2] ‘I’d practice the liberation of compassion, but then I have hateful thoughts.’… [3] ‘practice the liberation of joy, but then I have sorrowful thoughts.’ … [4] ‘practice the liberation of equanimity, but then I have thoughts of like or dislike.’ … [5] ‘cultivate the practice of non-self, but then I have suspicious thoughts’ … [6] ‘cultivate the practice without conception, but then I have many distracting notions.’ <em>Those cases are likewise.</em>
 {:#p129}

 130\.
 “There are another six things, which are six unsurpassed things: Vision that’s unsurpassed, learning that’s unsurpassed, support that’s unsurpassed, precepts that are unsurpassed, respect that’s unsurpassed, and memory that’s unsurpassed.